-Again please NOTE that excessive water consumption just prior to submitting a urine sample for the urine drug screening may result in a "Negative-Dilute" result.
-This will require ordering, paying for and completing another urine drug screening.
-Please plan accordingly for your urine drug screening.
+Again, please NOTE that excessive water consumption just prior to submitting a urine sample for the urine drug screening may result in a "Negative-Dilute" result.
+This will require ordering, paying for, and completing another urine drug screening.
+Please plan accordingly for your urine drug screening - first morning appointments with a full bladder are recommended.